Posted: 8 months ago, last updated 11 weeks ago.

 The world consists of varied locations much like an interconnected shopping mall.
 You can eat ice cream at the ice cream shop, visit the hospital and play as a doctor, go to school and play as a teacher or even go to Club DJ.
 You can host your own events for friends and have parties with up to 50 players.

+You will need Xbox Live Gold (must be 18 to create, then configure family accounts for younger players) to play online with Xbox One.
 Tokens: You get 10 tokens for each Meep per day to purchase items to decorate your Meep.

 Coins: Are used to purchase items from the Shop so you can decorate your Meep.
 You can earn coins by playing, or purchase them with Robux.
 You can also buy a Plus Membership for 400 Robux (£4.59) that offers daily coins and tokens, increase coin rewards, customisable themes, chat status, 10% off items in the shop.